 The Master’s and Diploma in Academic Writing Development and Research additionally include modules on writing in the disciplines and research methodologies for investigating academic writing.
 On the Master’s programme, you will write a dissertation in which you can focus on issues appropriate to your own context.

 With an optional four-day face-to-face session each term in Coventry, six online or blended modules, and a dissertation for the Master’s, this programme is ideal for professionals already working in writing support.
 The course is designed so that you do not have to leave your workplace to pursue your studies, but you can choose to attend the face-to-face sessions and work directly with your colleagues and the lecturers.

 The MA in Language Testing is designed to meet the needs of professionals who are involved in language testing and evaluation, including EAP professionals who need to be able to assess EAP learners’ progress and achievements on EAP courses as well as learners’ EAP proficiency.
 This Masters programme provides you with a solid grounding in language test design, construction and evaluation, and in research design.
 This ensures that your testing and evaluation practices and the policies you create within your own contexts conform to international standards of validity and reliability.

-With a compulsory three-day orientation seminar in Lancaster to launch the course, five online modules, and a dissertation, it is ideal for part-time learning.
+With a short orientation seminar to launch the course, five online modules, and a dissertation, it is ideal for part-time learning.
 It offers opportunities to base your coursework and dissertation on issues within your own educational contexts.
-The course is designed so that you do not have to leave your workplace to pursue your studies; after the three-day Orientation Seminar in Lancaster at the start, the entire programme is done online.
+The course is designed so that you do not have to leave your workplace to pursue your studies.